 Angela Barkhouse is “bright, tenacious, fearless and terrific” according to market sources.
 She is lauded for her “imaginative and innovative investigative strategies”.

-Angela is a co-founder and managing director of Alchemy, a firm that uses proprietary and advanced technology combined with expertise in financial investigations to find and return assets.
+Angela is head of Quantuma's Cayman business and an expert in financial investigations, offshore asset tracing and recovery, data analysis and intelligence.
 Angela has led high-profile and complex matters in bribery, corruption, malfeasance, conflicts of interest, embezzlement and stolen sovereign wealth, and has made cross-border asset recoveries for both onshore and offshore jurisdictions.
 She also provides independent expert advice to international government organisations in financial investigations, and contributes to policy papers and international dialogue on grand corruption and asset recovery.

 What motivated you to specialise as a fraud investigations expert?